ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

     from ansys.dpf import core as dpf

-If an error lists missing modules, see :ref:`ref_ref_compatibility`.
+If an error lists missing modules, see :ref:`ref_compatibility`.
 The `ansys.grpc.dpf <https://pypi.org/project/ansys-grpc-dpf/>`_ module
 should always be synchronized with its server version.